• Skip to main content

 Labeled ingredients for steak fajita tacos with pepper, onions and corn.

 • Marinade - Marinating the steak is a great way to tenderize an affordable cut while adding lots of TexMex flavor.
 I like to use an airtight glass container to save on plastic waste, but a ziploc bag is also fine.
 Try to marinate the steak at least 2 hours in advance, or anytime the day of.
 The acid from the orange and lime juice tenderizes the beef, although if you don't have orange juice, just use extra lime.
-The spices are all pantry staples, so you can throw this marinade together in a just a few minutes!
+The spices are all pantry staples, so you can throw this marinade together in just a few minutes!

 • Tortillas - You can use soft flour or corn tortillas for fajitas.
 The trick is to let them lightly char on the grill to get those blackened edges, and then immediately wrap them in a clean kitchen towel.
 This not only keeps them warm until you're ready to eat, it also steams them, keeping them soft so they don't turn brittle and crack when assembling your fajitas.